 Hospital staff will only stop a person making a choice if it is the best way to make sure they get the right medical care.
 Stopping you making a choice about your medical care is called a Deprivation of Liberty.
-You need to stay in hospital.

-rules about Deprivation of Liberty.
+There are three very important rules about Deprivation of Liberty.